 These arachnids are predominantly carnivorous, subsisting on a diet of common household pests.
 Their role as natural pest control agents is quite significant as they consume a variety of insects that are often seen as nuisances in human dwellings and gardens.
 For instance, roaches and cockroaches, both common targets for pest control, frequently fall prey to the cane spider.
 Similarly, moths and butterflies, which can be problematic in large numbers, are also part of the spider’s diet.

-The cane spider’s diet extends to smaller invertebrates such as ants and silverfish, both of which are common in the same habitats that cane spiders occupy.
+The cane spider’s diet extends to smaller invertebrates such as ants and silverfish, common in the same habitats that cane spiders occupy.
 By preying on these insects, cane spiders help to keep their populations in check, providing an ecological service that can reduce the need for chemical pest control measures.

 Interaction with Humans

-The cane spider, while sizable, is generally considered harmless to humans.
-This species has a notable presence in homes and gardens, often invoking an interest in appropriate pest control measures and concerns about their bites.
+While sizable, the cane spider is generally considered harmless to humans.
+This species is notable in homes and gardens, often invoking interest in appropriate pest control measures and concerns about its bites.

 Pest Control Measures

 To manage the presence of cane spiders, homeowners can adopt several strategies.
-Meticulous cleaning reduces insects that serve as food sources, thereby lessening the appeal of the environment to these spiders.
+Meticulous cleaning reduces insects that serve as food sources, lessening the environment’s appeal to these spiders.
 Sealing entry points, such as cracks and crevices, can prevent access to indoor areas.
-Natural repellents like peppermint oil may also deter cane spiders from settling in certain spaces.
+Natural repellents like peppermint oil may also deter cane spiders from settling in specific spaces.
 When dealing with this species, chemical pesticides are typically unnecessary, as they do not pose a significant threat, and non-toxic alternatives can effectively reduce their numbers.

 Bites and Venom